 The widespread presence throughout the territory and the medicinal properties have meant that the plant entered the popular language with different names in different places.

-Commonly called Common Hawthorn, Wild Azar, White Spino, Pruno spinoso, takes the following local names
+Commonly called Common Hawthorn, Wild Azar, White Spino, Pruno spinoso, takes, in Italy, the following local names

 Liguria: Spinasanta, Spin giancu, Mejette